hargoniX/bachelor/thesis/thesis.typ

 @IPC calls to the IO server.
 The beginning (and relevant to us part) of this structure can be seen in @pcicfg.
-The fields that are of most interest to our driver are the 6 @BAR ones, they contain addresses of memory regions that are shared between our CPU and the device which we can use for @MMIO based configuration.
+The fields that are of most interest to our driver are the 6 @BAR ones, they contain addresses of memory regions that are shared between our CPU and the device.
+These regions can be mapped into our address space and then used for @MMIO based configuration.

 The datasheet
 of the device @intel:82599 tells us that the relevant @BAR for configuring the device